 A welcome trend, as typified by Westbound & Down’s bourbon barrel-aged line, is to package high alcohol brews in smaller than normal packaging.
 Lord knows I’ve solo domed my share of bombers or Bruery 750s that are probably better shared, but it’s actually fun to tackle one of these adorable 8 ounce cans and not get completely sloshed.
 The trend towards ever-thicker brownie-batter style stouts also benefit from this approach.
 Such beers are absolutely delicious, but can get to be a bit heavy and cloying after a while.
 8 (oz) is enough.
+Until it isn’t (12-16 ounce packaging seems to be the genuine sweet spot).

 It turns out that the quantity of liquid imbibed can have a big impact on your experience.
 I used to go to Tired Hands Brew Cafe nearly every week, and I suspect on of the reasons I kept going back wasn’t just because the beer was good (it was!), but because the grand majority of what I drank was in 4 or 8 ounce pours.
 The generally sweeter NEIPA character just pops a little better at that size.
 I know 16 ounce cans are the norm these days, but one of the reasons I never really got into the line-life at Tired Hands was that 16 ounces of a Milkshake IPA is maybe too much.
-Oh sure, I’m also a novelty junkie and would rather 16 different 4 ounce pours than a 4 pack of 16 ounce cans, and also I didn’t want to wait in line for 5 hours under the glare of Ardmore locals anymore.
+Oh sure, I’m also a novelty junkie and would rather 16 different 4 ounce pours than a 4 pack of 16 ounce cans, and also I didn’t want to wait in line for 5 hours under the confused but harsh glare of Ardmore locals anymore.

 Anywho, the other thing that comes to mind when it comes to this sort of thing is New Coke.
 I wrote about this before a while back: